 The duchess was late, which was most unusual.
-For social events she was deliberately late, but definitely not for her business meetings.
-Her heightened sense of duty and purpose forbade being late – cold, combative, often amusing or sarcastic, sometimes aloof…but not late and she had a agreed to attend today’s meeting in order to help me.
+For social events, she was deliberately late, but definitely not for her business meetings.
+Her heightened sense of duty and purpose forbade being late – cold, combative, sometimes amusing or sarcastic, often aloof…but not late and she had a agreed to attend today’s meeting in order to help me.

 The duchess was in a fine mood and ready to engage.
 “Do you mean to imply, Mister Chairman, that you have actually had VD?” she asked, in a tone of both amusement and sarcasm, followed by her hearty laugh.

 “Had it, duchess?” he responded, “Good God, Madame, I was state distributor.”

 The duchess was neither unnerved nor amused by the inappropriate comment.

 By early 1940, London was being bombed.
 Churchill, now Britain’s new prime minister, wanted to relocate the Windsors as far away, and with as small a presence, as possible.
 In spite of Edward’s hopes to become either Governor of Canada, or Viceroy of India, he was appointed Governor of the Bahamas.
 Once again, the Windsors felt insulted.
 But, as military hostilities mounted they realized they had to flee Europe and the dangers of war.
 The Bahamas would have to suffice.